taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/03-redux-architecture.md

 export default Story;
 ~~~~~~~~

-- now you can start your application again with `npm start`
-- you should see both sample stories displayed in plain React
+You can start your application again with `npm start` on the command line.
+Both sample stories should be displayed in plain React.

 ## Part 3: Apply Styling

-- the application looks a bit dull, therefore we will quickly drop in styling
-- first, the application needs some general style that can be defined in the root style file
+The application looks a bit dull without any styling.
+Therefore you can drop in styling some styling of your own or use the styling that's provided.
+First, the application needs some general style that can be defined in the root style file.

 {title="src/index.css",lang="css"}
 ~~~~~~~~